barryclark/jekyll-now/_posts/2018-3-3-Trap-Generator-1.md

 {% endhighlight %}

+*Keras Deep Learning Model Architecture*

 The code below creates the framework of the deep learning model that will be trained using our training sequences we created above.
 It took a lot of tuning to determine the best model in terms of the lyrics the model was outputting and validation set loss, and I eventually stopped tuning when it became prohibitively expensive on a AWS GPU instance.

 In the code below, the embedding layer utilizes the word2vec embedding to convert the words into vectors as the input to the rest of the LSTM model.

 The LSTM layers are, just as they sound, the LSTM layers to the model.
-Too many layers became extremely difficult (and expensive on an AWS GPU) to train, so I ended up limiting the number of hidden layers to two.
+Too many layers became extremely difficult (and expensive on an AWS EC2 GPU instance) to train, so I ended up limiting the number of hidden layers to two.
 The layer size was the largest of the values I tried at 512 nodes.
 Although it took longer to train the larger layers, they seemed to understand more of the nuances of the trap lyrics, rather than simply outputting the most common curse words from the data.
 In some of my smaller layer sizes, it was pretty common to see a chorus that was just a string of curse words in a loop.The `return_sequences=True` statement just returns the sequences as input into the next layer of the model.

 The dropout layer randomly selects nodes to drop out, in order to reduce overfitting to the training set.
 Because the dataset proved difficult to learn for the model, dropout was limited to only .1 after various testing.
+The final layer is a softmax output layer.
+This outputs a probability, for each word in our vocabulary, of what our next word is.

 {% highlight python %}